- Implementation: Enabling the management of planes

 - select an effect for changing planes and configure it via the "Details" button.
 You have the ability to specify how the effect will be triggered (change of plane, go to previous plane, ...)

 - for the elements found in the plane, by managing specific effects for the appearance or disappearance of controls.
 In the "Style" tab, you must:

 - click "Add an effect".

-- select an appearance or disappearance effect and configure it with the "Details" button: several animations are proposed.
+- select an appearance or disappearance effect and configure it via the "Details" button: several animations are then proposed.

 Caution: The effects operate only if the page is not re-displayed.
 In order for the effect to be visible, ..Plane